Energy densities in quantum mechanics: Introduction

 \section{Introduction}

-Born's rule of quantum mechanics provides for the time-depedendent Schroedinger equation the locally conserved coordinate density and the corresponding current \cite{landau}.
+The time-dependent Schroedinger equation provides the locally conserved coordinate density and the corresponding current \cite{landau}.
 The very understanding of quantum mechanics is based on this picture.
-It will be useful to have its energy analogue: a conserved energy density and the corresponding energy current.
+It will be useful to have its energy analog: a conserved energy density and the corresponding energy current.
 They would describe how energy moves and distributes in space and time.
 They would also describe the energy content of non-normalizable states.
 Such states are employed in quantum mechanics \cite{landau,berry}, but the mean energy for them is not defined.
-The major obstacle for defining operationally the energy density and current in quantum mechanics is that the energy and coordinate do not commute \cite{cohen}.
-This may be solved via a quasiprobability for the energy and coordinate, but it is unclear which one to select due to the variety of quasiprobabilities and their results.
+In classical statistical mechanics, the energy density and current are defined from the joint probability of coordinate and momentum.
+This method does not work in the quantum situation, since the kinetic energy and coordinate do not commute.
+This may be solved via a quasiprobability for the kinetic energy and coordinate \cite{cohen}, but it is unclear which one to select due to the variety of quasiprobabilities and their results.

 We start from a possibly fundamental description that underlies the non-relativistic quantum mechanics, {\it viz.} Dirac's equation for relativistic covariant bispinor field \cite{davydov,bere,thaller}.
 It has an energy-momentum tensor that contains among its components a unique energy density \cite{bere}.
 As seen below, the energy density is unique for two reasons.
 First, it follows from the unique relativistically invariant Lagrangian.
 In contrast, non-relativistic Lagrangian is not unique and different Lagrangians produce different results for non-relativistic energy current.
 Second, the energy density is immune to the known dilemma of symmetric {\it versus} anti-symmetric energy-momentum tensor \cite{landau}.